 Wi-Fi access is available throughout the boarding house.
 All students are expected to bring their own laptop (please see the School Handbook for details).
 Students with international cellular phones must ensure the phone is "unlocked" before coming to Canada.
 Locked cellular phones will restrict Canadian cellular activation plans and could result in very expensive options.
 Please provide boarding staff with your child's cellular number and advise them of any changes to cellular phones or numbers, both domestic and international throughout the year.

-Students in Grades 6 to 10 will have to hand in their phones in the evening.
-Over the course of the year, HDs will address the Grade 10 situation and adjust as required.
+Students in Grades 6 to 10 will have to hand in their technology in the evening.

 2.4 School Store